Poplingo is built for reading, not translating

 3. 3

-Why Poplingo
+Why the name Poplingo

 Portrait of LeoKu